 Plant Part Used: Fresh leaves

-Method of Extraction: Low temp infused to maintain the most benefits from the chickweed.
+Method of Extraction: Low temperature infusion to maintain the most benefits

-Wild Harvested: I had pick plantain from my chemical free property.
+Wild Harvested: I had pick wild growing plantain from my chemical free property.

 Plantain Benefits Used Externally: